 - 7.1 The success of the Worcestershire Green Infrastructure Strategy will be monitored through the following indicators: - 1.
-Endorsement of the revised 2022-2027 Green Infrastructure Strategy by Worcestershire Green Infrastructure Partnership members.
-Key indicator/target: The Strategy to be formally endorsed by 31st December 2022. - 2.
-Incorporation of green infrastructure principles into strategic approaches to the natural environment, economy, health and wellbeing.
-Key indicator/target: Inclusion of GI principles in other key new, revised or updated local plans and strategies, e.g. those published by Local Planning Authorities, LNP, LEP, Health and Wellbeing Board. - 3.
+Incorporation of green infrastructure principles into strategic approaches to the natural environment, climate change resilience and adaptation, economy, health and wellbeing.
+Key indicator/target: Inclusion of GI principles in other key new, revised or updated local plans and strategies, e.g. those published by Local Planning Authorities, LNP, LEP, Health and Wellbeing Board. - 2.
 Adopted Local Plans that include green infrastructure policies based on the GI strategy and framework documents.
-Key indicator/target: GI policies in all adopted Local Plans. - 4.
+Key indicator/target: GI policies in all adopted Local Plans. - 3.
 Number of successful funding bids for green infrastructure projects by members of the Green Infrastructure Partnership.
-Key indicator/target: 2 successful bids for green infrastructure projects by the Partnership members - 5.
+Key indicator/target: 2 successful bids for green infrastructure projects by Partnership members - 4.
 Number of Green Infrastructure Concept Plans produced during the lifetime of this Strategy document by the Worcestershire GI Partnership.
-Key indicator/target: 5 Green Infrastructure Concept Plans prepared for strategic development sites in Worcestershire - 6.
-Number of Green Infrastructure Plans produced by the GI Partnership which are subsequently reflected in development master plan proposals.
-Key indicator/target: All Green Infrastructure Concept Plans produced are reflected in subsequent development proposals - 7.
+Key indicator/target: 5 Green Infrastructure Concept Plans prepared for strategic development sites in Worcestershire - 5.
+Number of Green Infrastructure Concept Plans produced by the GI Partnership which are subsequently reflected in development master plan proposals.
+Key indicator/target: All Green Infrastructure Concept Plans produced are reflected in subsequent development proposals - 6.
 By 2024 begin data collection for a spatially mapped baseline of land management initiatives that support delivery of green infrastructure in Worcestershire, to include land dedicated to biodiversity offsetting (arising from mandatory BNG), carbon sequestration, ELMS and Natural Flood Management.
 Key indicator/target: Framework and protocols for data collection and mapping agreed and data collection underway - 7.2 Performance against these indicators will be reported to the Local Nature Partnership.